TommyDreyer/Active-Directory-Lab/README.md

 To verify the changes that have been made, I ran the ip a command and the ifconfig command on Windows and Kali respectively.

-I also ping google and my other machines to test connectivity
+I also pinged google and my other machines to test connectivity.

 My next objective was to download the tools I needed on each of my machines.